 The purpose behind these lick snippets is to give you ideas you can use to mix and match when creating your own guitar licks and solos.

 While you can’t steal someone else’s entire melody and call it your own, these tiny snippets have been used in different forms and variations over and over again in Rock and Blues music and there’s absolutely nothing wrong in “stealing” them and making them your own.

 Some guitar players are over-concerned about originality, and while there’s nothing wrong with trying to come up with something completely new, this shouldn’t come at the expense of not learning what has been tried and tested before.

-Here are your guitar lick snippets.
-I suggest you learn to play them all correctly (make sure you’re reaching right notes when performing the string bends) before going to the next stage, where you’ll start creating your own improvisations on the A minor pentatonic scale.
+Here are your minor pentatonic lick snippets.
+I suggest you learn to play them all correctly (make sure you’re reaching the right notes when performing the string bends) before going to the next stage, where you’ll start creating your own improvisations on the A minor pentatonic guitar scale.

 Expand on these lick snippets